Nuggets vs. Suns: Odds, spread, over/under - Western Conference Semifinals Game 5

 Nuggets vs. Suns Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup available at multiple sportsbooks.
+See the odds, spread and over/under for this matchup listed at multiple sportsbooks.

 |Favorite